nidalaburaed/case-savox/README.md

 The goal of the repository is to showcase Software Project Management capabilities of mine (Nidal Abu-Raed).

-Project related documents are available as official PDFs in the repository
+Project related documents are available as official PDFs in the repository for Download

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Project Overview